 - Offer To Run Errands

 Transportation can be a significant barrier for seniors trying to remain at home.
 Between age-related vision and hearing loss and possible cognitive decline, many older adults can no longer get behind the wheel.
+You can get an audiologist near me, in Fresno to take a look at.
 A lack of transportation is often more pronounced in rural areas — which generally provide limited public services — than in urban ones with multiple options for getting around.
 You can help loved ones overcome this barrier by offering to run errands or take them to the store.
 It’s also a good idea to check with local senior centers to see if they have a volunteer ride program.

 - Assist With Household Tasks